 Residential use occupied approximately 2% (7,820 acres) of the county's land.
 Residential development was concentrated in the City of Harrisville, the Village of Lincoln, Greenbush, Curtisville, Glennie and Barton City.
 Seasonal residential developments are located adjacent to inland lakes and along the Lake Huron Shoreline.
-Residential areas are concentrated along M-65 in Millen Township, along F-30 and F-41 in Mikado Township, along the eastern section of M-72 in Gustin Township, along the Lake Huron Shoreline and M-72 in Harrisville Township, along the Lake Huron Shoreline and M-72 in Harrisville Township, along the Lake Huron Shoreline and M-72 in Harrisville Township, along the Southern half shorelines of lakes in the northwest portion of Mitchell Township, along the southern half shoreline of Hubbard Lake in Hawes Township, around Brownlee Lake and Twin Lake and along the commercial areas in the Village of Lincoln, along the Lake Huron shoreline and along U.S. 23 in Haynes Township, along the shoreline of Badger Lake), and near Black River (a coastal community) in Alcona Township, along the east and west shores of Hubbard Lake, along Spruce Road, and along U.S. 23 in Caledonia Township, and near Greenbush and along the Lake Huron shoreline, east and west Cedar Lake shorelines, and along Mikado Road in Greenbush Township.
+Residential areas are concentrated along M-65 in Millen Township, along F-30 and F-41 in Mikado Township, along the eastern section of M-72 in Gustin Township, along the Lake Huron Shoreline and M-72 in Harrisville Township, along the Lake Huron shoreline and on either side of the commercial areas in the City of Harrisville, along M-65 and the shorelines of lakes in the northwest portion of Mitchell Township, along the southern half shoreline of Hubbard Lake in Hawes Township, around Brownlee Lake and Twin Lake and along the commercial areas in the Village of Lincoln, along the Lake Huron shoreline and along U.S. 23 in Haynes Township, along the shoreline of Hubbard Lake, in Lost Lake Woods (a large residential development on the east side of Badger Lake), and near Black River (a coastal community) in Alcona Township, along the east and west shores of Hubbard Lake, along Spruce Road, and along U.S. 23 in Caledonia Township, and near Greenbush and along the Lake Huron shoreline, east and west Cedar Lake shorelines, and along Mikado Road in Greenbush Township.